NaziaSiddique/TheBigCartoonQuiz/README.md

 • Currently the 10 questions have been written out as one quiz, in the future, I would like to add multiple quizzes for different levels.
 Easy, Medium, Hard and Extremely Hard.

-• In the future, I would like to add functionality so that users can select which cartoon film they want to be quizzed on, or which cartoon character or even the which company, i.e Disney, Pixar, Disneyworks etc
+• In the future, I would like to add functionality so that users can select which cartoon film they want to be quizzed on, or which cartoon character or even the company, i.e Disney, Pixar, Disneyworks etc

 • In the future I would like to be able to save the users details, so that every time they return they can continue where they left off, play new quizzes, break more records, attempt to beat previous or new high scores.

+• I would also like to be able to make this multi player, so as to save scores; best scores, best time and best topic.

 ## Design